 Section 22.
-Incomplete or Rejected Applications to Be Recorded.-The registrar, commissioner, or clerk shall record on registration cards the surname.
+Incomplete or Rejected Applications to Be Recorded .- The registrar, commissioner, or clerk shall record on registration cards the surname.
 Christian name or names, and street and number of residence of each person who applies for registration, whether or not the application is accepted.
-Whenever the applicant is rejected after a portion of the record has been filled in. the registration card or cards shall be marked "Applicant Rejected," and the registrar, commissioner or clerk shall note thereon the reason for the rejection and shall sign his name thereto.
-The registrar, commissioner or clerk shall forthwith personally notify the applicant if his application for registration is rejected.
+Whenever the applicant is rejected after a portion of the record has been filled in, the registration card or cards shall be marked "Applicant Rejected." and the registrar, commissioner or clerk shall note thereon the reason for the rejection and shall sign his name thereto.
+The registrar, commissioner or clerk shall forthwith personally notify the applicant if his application for registration is rejected: Provided. however.
+That if the registration card was received by mail from a person in military service, notice of rejection shall be by mail.
 All such cards shall be returned to the commission and shall be preserved for a period of two years.